hunt4naman/Twitter-Analysis-of-Deepwater-Horizon-Oil-Spill/README.md

 5. IMPLICATIONS

     a.)
-What did learn from examining the oilspill dataset?
+What did you learn from examining the oilspill dataset?

     b.)
 Who were the most influential actors in the network?